 - This trope forms the basic premise of Going Postal, in which amoral Boxed Crook Moist von Lipwig is put in charge of an all but defunct Post Office that has become a joke, now fighting for its life against modern technology (a Steampunk semaphore system).
 He turns it around by averting the trope, by reintroducing regular deliveries and introducing stamps to speed things up (as well as argue the physical delivery of letters has more emotional weight).

-- The postal system in Oceania is depicted by Nineteen Eighty-Four to be cumberstonely slow, with a letter often taking several months to arrive, if it manages it.
+- The postal system in Oceania is depicted by Nineteen Eighty-Four to be cumbersomely slow, with a letter often taking several months to arrive, if it manages it.

-- When Wade graduates from high school in Ready Player One, he notes that a physical copy of his diploma is sent to his former residence via this trope, actually saying "Snail Mail".
+- When Wade graduates from high school in Ready Player One, he notes that a physical copy of his diploma is sent to what remains of his former residence via this trope, actually using the words "Snail Mail".

 - On MacGyver (2016), Mac is convinced in Season 1 to reach out to his estranged father.
 He does so by sending a letter, not believing any other form will reach his father.
 It's returned to sender at the end of the season, having apparently been to pretty much everyone on the planet besides Mac's dad.
 Trying to find MacGyver Sr becomes a recurring arc for Season 2.